top of page

 Top tips for saving money on the weekly shop

-1. Make meals stretch
+1. Make meals go further

 • Using vegetables (such as grated carrots) or adding green lentils into mince, to make the mince go further.